Apr 29, 2026

 • Limited acceptance outside the U.S.

-• Rotating categories for cashback
+• Rotating categories for cash back

 • High balance transfer fee

-Young adults who anticipate carrying a balance will benefit from the Citi® Diamond Preferred® Card‘s low interest rate.
-This card offers a lengthy 0% intro APR on balance transfers and purchases, which can help manage larger expenses without the pressure of immediate interest.
+This card offers a 12 month 0% intro APR on purchases and a 21 month intro APR on balance transfers, which can help manage larger expenses without the pressure of immediate interest.
 It’s an excellent choice for those looking to minimize interest payments while establishing credit.

 Intro bonus: N/A